JamieHeather/stitchr/docs/inputdata.rst

 * ``data-production-date.tsv``

-    * Contains information about the IMGT and script versions used to generate this data
+    * Contains information about the germline reference and script versions used to generate this data
     * Technically not used by ``stitchr`` as it runs, but contains important information for recording or relaying the products of ``stitchr``

 * ``imgt-data.fasta``